-Analysis will not be conducted as part of this project but analysis is anticipated pending additional funding.
-The shore zone will be mapped using a protocol of the Washington ShoreZone mapping project (see: http://www2.wadnr.gov/nearshore/research/index.asp#project9; http://srmwww.gov.bc.ca/dss/rpts/BCBiophysicalShore-ZoneMapping.pdf).
-Maps and databases are produced during this phase and would incorporate all of the Washington ShoreZone features in addition to new features appropriate for Alaska that were defined for the Alaskan pilot program conducted for CIRCAC in Cook Inlet and the outer Kenai Peninsula Coastline.
+The shore zone is mapped using a protocol of the Washington ShoreZone mapping project.
+Maps and databases are produced during this phase and would incorporate all of the Washington ShoreZone features in addition to new features appropriate for Alaska.
 Geomorpholgists and biologists review the imagery and using professional interpretations, classify the shore-zone features.
 The Washington ShoreZone protocol includes QAQC procedures.